-After the product is tested, it’s time to discuss what was OK and what went wrong to improve further testing cycles.
-To ensure fast bug fixes without any misunderstandings from developers’ side, every detected issue must be well documented.
+After the product is tested, it’s time to discuss what was OK, what went wrong, and should QA report to development team or not.
+If issues were detected, each of them must be well documented to ensure fast bug fixes without any misunderstandings from developers’ side.
 I will tell you later about the most common techniques QAs use to test products from different perspectives.

 What is a testing cycle?
 It’s the frequency with which we conduct these five test stages – that is, each sprint.

 Most software companies, Django Stars included, work in sprints – two weeks with a set list of tasks to be done.
 During each sprint, we implement some parts of the product requirements and complete all five stages of testing.
 It’s important that you understand that testing is not just trying every possible way to engage with a product.
 Surely, it’s that too, but usually there’s only so much you can do with a system.